FallenEstel/FallenEstel/README.md

-I'm GitRed!
-I'm a student, procrastinator, disappointment, gamer and most importantly, a professional disappointment.
-Oh wait i already said that didnt i?
-(Stolen from @Just5MoreMinutes, dont worry were friends... i think)
+HI i'm GitRed!
+I'm a student, procrastinator, xr enthusiast, gamer and most importantly, a professional disappointment.
+(Stolen from @Just5MoreMinutes, dont worry were friends... i think) Currently im learning js, html, css and C#.
+All becaue of a single project more on that when i feel like i want to start posting about it.
+If you want to collaborate with me hit me up on twitter or discord, help is always appreciated!
-- 👋 Hi, I’m @GitRedLord
-- 👀 I’m interested in random things.
-- 🌱 I’m currently learning electron/javascript.
-- 💞️ I’m looking to collaborate on idk not procrastinating all the time.
-- 📫 How to reach me: Just message me on twitter or better dont.

 <!---
 GitRedLord/GitRedLord is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.